Licorice Root for Tooth Decay, Gum Disease, and Oral Health

 The Licorice Plant

 Licorice (or liquorice) is a perennial herb in the legume family—the same family to which peas and beans belong.
 The root of the licorice plant is edible and is both sweet and flavorful.
-In addition to being eaten whole and chopped, the root can be boiled in water to make a licorice extract.
-This extract can be concentrated and added to foods and drinks or used to make a candy, sometimes in combination with other substances.
+In addition to being eaten whole and chopped, it can be boiled in water to make an extract.
+This extract can be concentrated and added to foods and drinks or used to make candy, sometimes in combination with other substances.
 The word "licorice" is used to refer to the plant, the extract, or the candy.

-Although the future role of licorice chemicals in oral hygiene looks promising, there are potential dangers to ingesting licorice root or licorice extract, especially for some people.
-Anyone eating or drinking licorice products, or using them in the hope of improving dental hygiene, needs to be very aware of these dangers.
+Although the future role of licorice in oral hygiene looks promising, there are potential dangers to ingesting licorice root or extract, especially for some people.
+Anyone who eats or drinks licorice products or who uses them in the hope of improving dental hygiene needs to be very aware of these dangers.

 Two Antibacterial Compounds in Licorice Root

 Two antibacterial chemicals in licorice root are licoricidin and licorisoflavan A. In 2012, an international research team made some interesting discoveries that linked these chemicals to oral health.
 The results were published by the American Chemical Society.